 World health related issues associated with COVID-19 pandemic may impede the Company from completing the permitting process as quickly as first thought possible.
-At the time of writing this MDA there are numerous issues associated with this pandemic that remain unclear and how this will affect the Company's ability to proceed with funding the Company and carry on with permitting which is ongoing.
+At the time of writing this MDA there are numerous issues associated with the pandemic that remain unclear.
+How this will affect the Company's ability to proceed with funding the Company and carry on with ongoing permitting is uncertain.